Inchnadamph Lodge, Loch Assynt, Inchnadamph, Sutherland

 Fully renovated in1996 to provide quality budget accommodation to groups and individuals.
 The attic floor has 6 double/twin or family rooms, all fitted with wash basins, and has a single shower room/WC.
 The middle floor has 5 bedrooms, currently made up of 4 hostel dorms and a twin room.
 There are Ladies & Gents washrooms, and a shared shower room with 7 individual showers.
 There is a double bedroom on the ground floor, with an adjacent DDA shower room / WC.
 Additionally there is a reception/office, drying room, a guest lounge, a large self-catering kitchen and a 50 seat dining room.

 A building warrant is in place to create 3 en-suite rooms in the Lodge, and provide 2 additional showers/WC’s on the top floor (with the loss of one twin room), and also simplify the washrooms to provide a male and female washroom with showers.

 Planning permission has been granted for a significant extension to the north of the main Lodge, replacing the existing kitchen with larger kitchens (allowing for a catering option), a second dining room and laundry.
 This permission requires renewal.
 The existing planning permission for the main Lodge allows for many different types of holiday accommodation (hotel/guesthouse with apartments/hostel) without the requirement for a change of use (although such permission would probably be required to use the property as a private house).

 THREE BEDROOM BUNGALOW

-The bungalow is thought to have been built in about 1972, using a Spey Roc prefabricated kit.
+The detached bungalow is thought to have been built in about 1972, using a Spey Roc prefabricated kit.
 The bungalow has 3 bedrooms, a kitchen with dining area, utility room, large lounge, washroom with shower and WC.
 It is located in one half of the former walled kitchen garden of the old Manse.
-The cottage has full gas central heating from a calor bulk tank.
+The bungalow has full gas central heating from a calor bulk tank.